Ludonovan/HDLBits-Verilog/README.md

 # Verilog Exercises (HDLBits)

-This repo contains solutions to various Verilog exercises from the website.
+This repo contains solutions to various Verilog exercises from the HDLBits website.

 You can learn more about HDLBits [here.](https://hdlbits.01xz.net/wiki/Project:About)